Skip to main content

 • replayability

-• “The 8-bit retro look for both visuals and audio is a very nice touch, and it offers a little replay value to play twice to see the game both in HD and 8-bit; even the cutscenes change.”
+• “The 8-bit retro look for both visuals and audio is a very nice touch and offers some replay value, encouraging players to play twice to experience the game in both HD and 8-bit, with even the cutscenes changing.”

-• “Sadly, this leaves very little replay value in both cases.”
+• “Sadly, this leaves for very little replay value in both games' cases.”

 • “Limited character roster: while the main characters are playable, some fans might miss other favorite characters from the series, such as Susie Carmichael, who only makes a cameo in the first cutscene.”